 How much light does my variegated English ivy need?

 English ivy can thrive in various locations with various levels of sunlight.
-They generally tolerate both low and medium light but also thrive in bright light (but no direct sunlight!).
+They generally tolerate low and medium light but thrive in bright light (but no direct sunlight!).
 The general rule of thumb for variegated houseplants is that they need more light than their non-variegated, green friends.
-That said, it is best to keep your variegated English ivy in a bright location.
+Keeping your variegated English ivy in a bright location is best.
 If the location is not bright enough, the leaves of your variegated Hedera helix will likely turn all green.

 Is the English Ivy an invasive plant species?

 Yes, the English ivy is aggressive and invasive.
-When grown as a houseplant, this is obviously not an issue.
-When grown outdoors, the vigorous growth and aggressive nature of the plant can become a serious problem.
+When grown as a houseplant, this is not an issue.
+The plant’s vigorous growth and aggressive nature can become a serious problem when grown outdoors.